 - signs of heart attack, such as chest pain which may spread to the neck and shoulders

-The above are serious side effects that might need immediate medical attention.
+The above are serious side effects that might need immediate medical attention or hospitalisation.

 AFTER YOU ARE GIVEN EYLEA

 It is unlikely you will have to store EYLEA at home.

 If you do have to store it:

 - Store at 2°C to 8°C. (Refrigerate.
 Do not freeze).
 Protect from light.
 Prior to usage, the unopened vial or pre-filled syringe blister pack may be stored at room temperature (25°C) for up to 24 hours.

 - Keep the pre-filled syringe in its blister pack and carton in order to protect from light.